-AC85ABFE053151ED20AC6F6&type=M1 and APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Financial Policies and Guidelines".
+AC85ABFE053151ED20AC6F6&type=M1 and APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN OTHER INFORMATION - Financial Policies and Guidelines".

-Computer hacking, cyber-attacks or other malicious activities could disrupt Commission services.
+While to date the Commission has not experienced a materially disruptive cybersecurity threat, computer hacking, cyber-attacks or other malicious activities could disrupt Commission services in the future.
 Further, security breaches such as leakage or loss of confidential or proprietary data and failure or disruption of information technology systems could materially and adversely affect the Commission's reputation, which could lead to significant outlays and decreased performance that insurance may not cover.
-The Commission has a robust security framework that leverages multiple layers of protection including edge and internal firewalls, an intrusion prevention system, security incident and event management, multi-layered anti-virus, malware protection and spam filters.
+The Commission has a robust security framework that leverages multiple layers of protection including edge and internal firewalls, an intrusion prevention system. security incident and event management, multi-layered antivirus, malware protection and spam filters.
 The Commission performs regular security patching and regular internal and external vulnerability scans.
 Periodic security assessment and penetration testing is performed regularly by qualified third parties.
-The Commission has published thirdparty security requirements that define general security requirements, requirements for vendors providing hosting cloudbased systems, and requirements for vendors providing onpremises systems or devices physically connected to the Commission's networks.
+The Commission has published third-party security requirements that define general security requirements, requirements for vendors providing hosting cloud-based systems, and requirements for vendors providing on-premises systems or devices physically connected to the Commission's networks.
 The Commission has purchased and implemented security awareness training and simulated phishing attacks.
 All Commission employees are required to complete annual information technology security training and phishing simulation campaigns are performed regularly.
-Additionally, the Commission has purchased cyber insurance which also provides immediate access to third party forensic investigation experts to assist the Commission with any data or system breaches.
+Additionally, Commission has purchased cyber insurance which also provides immediate access to third party forensic investigation experts to assist the Commission with any data or system breaches.
 Although the Commission devotes significant resources to maintain and regularly upgrade its systems and processes that are designed to protect the security of its computer systems, software, networks and other technology assets and the confidentiality, integrity and availability of information belonging to customers, there is no assurance that all these security measures will provide absolute security.
 These risks may increase in the future as the Commission continues to increase its mobile payment and other internet-based applications both internally and externally.